 What is a Caribbean island if not a beach paradise?

-Especially the Cemetary Beach is famous for the coral reef with amazing life you can reach in a short swim!
+Especially Cemetary Beach is famous for its coral reef with amazing life you can reach in a short swim!

 You also have the Public Beach zone along Seven Mile Beach on West Bay Road, where the locals go for a beach outing, especially on the weekends.

 Close to the Public Beach, you also find free parking and restaurants like the Fishbowl and the mobile truck Murph’s Kitchen, where people stop by again and again just for the amazing food!

 From West Bay Road, you can enter Seven Mile Beach from almost anywhere via narrow little path entries; look out for the signs that say “beach access”.

 If you also like to learn something while on holiday, opt for a guided tour around the West Bay, showing you the highlights and including a stop at Seven Mile Beach!

 Rum Point Beach is another picturesque beach spot on Grand Cayman, on the northern shores of the island.

 Rum Point Club normally offers a famous Mud Slide cocktail, hammocks, great dining options, as well as white sand and crystal clear seas.